jotd666/xevious/readme.md

 The core transcode is complete, except for a few minor bugs.
 There is also currently no provision for sound in the core (TBD).

-The Neo Geo target is essentially playable on an emulator.
-It runs but requires some optimisations in the Neo Geo OSD layer before it will run at 100% on real hardware.
+The Neo Geo target is essentially playable on an emulator and also on real hardware (tested on an AES with NeoSD cartridge).

 The Amiga target is early WIP.